Kong/docs.konghq.com/app/_hub/kong-inc/datadog/index.md

 ---

 ## Metrics
-Plugin currently logs the following metrics to the Datadog server about a Service or Route.
+The Datadog plugin currently logs the following metrics to the Datadog server about a Service or Route.

-Metric                     | description | namespace
+Metric                     | Description | Namespace
 ---                        | ---         | ---
 `request_count`            | tracks the request | kong.request.count
 `request_size`             | tracks the request's body size in bytes | kong.request.size